Campus Center 236

 Can I see my parents/family when we get back from the trip?

-There will be two days between the end of Macward Bound and the beginning of
+There will be one day between the end of Macward Bound and the beginning of

 New Student Orientation.
 You are required to attend the wrap up lunch on Wednesday afternoon from 11am-2pm.
 Following this, your leaders will plan fun outings throughout the cities Wednesday evening and Thursday.
 These are optional and it's your choice to spend that time with family/friends.